TheRealVSSVSSN/SunnyRP/Example_Frameworks/FiveM-FSN-Framework/fsn_apartments/docs.md

 # fsn_apartments Documentation

 ## Overview and Runtime Context
-Implements apartment interiors for players.
-Each character receives a room instance that supports cash storage, outfit management, weapon storage and an item stash.
-Data persists through the `fsn_apartments` MySQL table and the resource coordinates with other FSN systems for banking, clothing, inventory and weapon handling.
-A browser-based NUI provides in-apartment actions.
-Client exports allow other scripts to query storage proximity and instance status.
+Provides instanced apartment interiors for characters.
+Each player receives a private room supporting cash deposits, wardrobe presets, weapon storage, and an item stash.
+Persistence lives in the `fsn_apartments` MySQL table, while the resource coordinates with banking, clothing, inventory and weapon systems.
+A browser-based NUI drives in-apartment actions, and exports allow other scripts to query storage proximity or instance state.

 ## Table of Contents
 - [Client](#client)